 One can only image the effort required to build and maintain this route.
 As you hike along the ledge note how sections of the trail are supported by logs and rubble fill.
 Across the canyon look for mines dug in the steep canyon walls.
 The walk along the ledge (0.8 miles) ends where it crosses a rocky drainage.

 The mine is a nice destination and a good turn around point for hikers with limited time (and energy).
-Otherwise, continue the hike to the Yellow Jacket mine, located 1.8 miles ahead.
+Otherwise, after exploring the area continue the hike to the Yellow Jacket mine, located 1.8 miles ahead.

 Grizzly Bear Mine to the Yellow Jacket Mine